-- Promote safety on the streets as a key community goal and advance Vision Zero -a framework for addressing pedestrian and bike injury and death on streets and within transportation systems. - Undertake efforts to advance community and street design, and land use and transportation planning to create mixed-use, mixed-income neighborhoods that offer housing, shopping and work activities in close proximity and therefore contribute to the development of healthy communities. - Undertake efforts to identify health impacts of climate change or communities vulnerable to climate change impact or support community-led efforts to build resilience to local climate impacts. - Work collaborative with city planning and other efforts to promote urban agriculture or healthy food access in neighborhoods. - Advance the retention of small businesses through planning processes, policies or programs and identify opportunities and tools for supporting small businesses. - Undertake efforts to help increase access to parks and outdoor public spaces in communities with limited access.
+- Promote safety on the streets, particularly for vulnerable populations, as a key community goal and advance Vision Zero a framework for addressing injury and death on streets. - Undertake efforts to advance community and street design, and land use and transportation planning to create mixed-use, mixed-income neighborhoods that offer housing, shopping and work activities in close proximity and therefore contribute to the development of healthy, equitable communities. - Undertake efforts to identify health equity impacts of climate change or communities vulnerable to climate change impact or support community-led efforts to build resilience to local climate impacts. - Work collaborative with city planning and other efforts to promote urban agriculture or healthy food access in underserved neighborhoods. - Advance the promotion and retention of small businesses through planning processes, policies or programs and identify opportunities and tools for supporting small businesses. - Undertake efforts to help increase access to parks and outdoor public spaces in communities with limited access.